Which Paramedic Schools Are in the San Francisco Bay Area?

 - Program Length: 1 year

-- Prerequisites: Anatomy & physiology within the previous 5 years; complete basic arrhythmia recognition course within previous 3 years; complete intro to paramedics course
+- Prerequisites: Anatomy and physiology course within previous 5 years; basic arrhythmia recognition course within previous 3 years; intro to paramedics course

 - Admission Requirements: Current CPR for Healthcare Provider certification; current EMT certification in CA; proof of social security number; must pass a health screening, criminal background check, and federal Medicare/Medicaid fraud clearance